bekss/finance_data/README.md

 # finance_data
 Automation of data collection and distribution

-# finance_data
-Automation of data collection and distribution
 # Installation GUIDE
 web site for data scrapy and return json
 0. python < 3.7